12 seasons available

 Steve prepares 5 different hearts from animals he hunted last season.

-Masters of their respective fields, Steve will take Navy Seal Rorke Denver deep into the Alaskan backcountry to hunt black bears in the mighty Alaska Range.
+Masters of their respective fields, Steve will take Navy SEAL Rorke Denver deep into the Alaskan backcountry to hunt black bears in the mighty Alaska Range.

 The Alaskan backcountry hunt continues as Steve and Rorke Denver manage to maneuver their way through the thicket and find themselves hot on some bears.
-Their luck holds out and the hunt is successful.
+Their luck holds out, and the hunt is successful.

 Steve and Ronny Boehme drive to the mountains of Southwest Montana.